 Sigma 60 F2.8 DN Art

 Sigma EX 70 F2.8 DG Macro

 Tamron SP 90 F2.5 Macro

 |positive:||Modest size and weight|

 Borrows the Lens ID of the DT 1.8/50 SAM

 |comment:||I capriciously bought another copy of this lens.
 I did regret selling the previous copy.
 "Made in Japan"|

 This lens has an impressively large front element for a small macro lens.
 The front element is nearly flush with the front of the body.
 The included plastic hood is small for the focal length, but probably generous for the working distance.
 The hood bayonet is a larger diameter than the similar ones on the Sony 55 mm filter size lenses.

 At close focus the 60/2 has a tighter field-of-view than the 18-55 at 55 mm, but is slightly wider than the short end of the 55-200 and considerably wider than the short end of the 55-300.
 The Minolta 35-105 and 28-105 report the focal length as 60 mm.
 The 16-105 reports 70 mm.

-The slop in the manual focus mechanism is much worse than the similar amount of slop in the 16-105 because the feel is extremely masked.
-The manual focus ring has little feeling of being attached to anything, like it is focus-by-wire setup, which it isn't.
+The slop in the manual focus mechanism is worse than the similar amount of slop in the 16-105 because the feel is extremely masked.
+The manual focus ring has little feeling of being attached to anything, almost like it is focus-by-wire setup, which it isn't.
 The manual focus grip continue to rotate with the same resistance after the mechanism has hit the stops.